 California National Guard Education Assistance Award Program (CNGEAAP)

-The California National Guard Education Assistance Award Program (CNGEAAP) issues financial awards to qualifying members of the California National Guard (CNG) and State Military Reserve (SMR).
+The California National Guard Education Assistance Award Program offers up to 100% tuition assistance at state-supported colleges for members of the California National Guard as well as the California State Military Reserve.

 California College Tuition Fee Waiver for Veterans Dependents

 This California state program is basically a waiver of tuition and fees at any State of California Community College, California State University or University of California campus.
 This program does not pay for books, parking, or room/board.

 Who may qualify for this program?
 Dependents of veterans who meet the program’s requirements.
 For all programs, documentation showing proof of the relationship between the applicant and the qualifying veteran is required.